maikirakiwi/M-CASE/README.md

 Developed based on my past experience as an Audio Engineer & working at different companies.

+Current Status: Effect is only minimal (no clear of improvement shown in ABX testing)

-Development Build Instructions:
+# Development Build Instructions:
 > The complexity of this project makes it almost impossible to deploy on other machines at a scale.
 As this is only POC for now, I will figure this out later.

-<h4> Oh and make sure to check out the License.md before doing anything to my work! </h4>
+<h4> Oh and make sure to check out the LICENSE .md before doing anything! </h4>

 # Inspirations/References:
 > Yang, Gao.
 CELP post-processing for music signals.
 US8577673B2.
 United States Patent and Trademark Office.
 05 November 2013.